Mohammad-Othman-del/Codedex_HTML/README.md

 # Jiji's Diner Menu

-This project is a simple HTML and inline CSS showcasing a diner menu for **Jiji's Diner**.\
+This project is a simple HTML and CSS website showcasing a diner menu for **Jiji's Diner**.\
 It features a styled header, navigation bar, menu section with images, and an order form.